pinobatch/pently/docs/usage.md

 61    | A#6/B♭6       | 1864.3
 62    | B6            | 1962.5
 63    | C7            | 2110.6

+Pitches marked (PR) are close to the CPU clock rate (1.79 MHz) divided by a multiple of 4096.
+Vibrato effects on a (PR) pitch may produce audible jitter due to phase reset, a 2A03 quirk when changing the most significant bits of a pulse channel's period.
+The triangle channel is not affected.

 The pitch table `ntscPeriods.s` is generated with `pentlyas.py --periods 64 -o ntscPeriods.s`.
 To make another octave